Skip to main content

 • Make the lender fix escrow: If the exemption was approved after the mortgage estimate was set, request a new escrow analysis.

-• Ask for aging-services help with the bigger housing picture: Lowering repair, utility, and access costs can keep a senior in the home while tax relief is still pending.
+• Ask for aging-services help: Lowering repair, utility, and access costs can help a senior stay in the home while tax relief is pending.

 Local and state resources that can help